photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-My initial ‘story’ wasn’t answering her phone at the time – nothing out of the ordinary for such an event, but adjustment had to be made.
+My initial ‘story’ wasn’t answering her phone at the time – nothing out of the ordinary for such an event, but an adjustment had to be made.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.